 Managing Loneliness in the Covid-19 pandemic

 Loneliness is something that a lot of us are feeling right now, with the ongoing Covid-19 pandemic.
-While socially distancing protects us from the virus, it has increased isolation from others.
+While socially distancing protects us from the virus, it has kept us apart from other people.
 This can have a significant impact on our wellbeing, as it is well-documented in psychological research that in-person social connections contribute to positive mental health.
-At a time where we cannot see our loved ones, it is important to be mindful of the effect of isolation on our wellbeing, and what we can do to combat loneliness.
+At a time where we cannot see our loved ones, it is important to be mindful of how isolation impacts the way we feel, and what we can do to combat loneliness.

 What can we do to manage our loneliness?